muratk3n/thirdwave/en/2015/04/parochial-interests.md

 10 rules the country, then S=100K and W=10.
 But this kind of data is hard to collect, the authors decided to use another dataset's base variables to derive W and S. This formula is educational on its own.
-The dataset is Polity IV, famous for capturing some base variables on countries' democratic development which also has its own democracy variable that BBM et. al did not use directly, the variables used for W derivation are RegimeType, xrcomp, xropen, parcomp.
+The dataset is [Polity IV](http://www.systemicpeace.org/inscrdata.html), famous for capturing some base variables on countries' democratic development which also has its own `democracy` variable that BBM et. al did not use directly, the variables used for W derivation are `RegimeType`, `xrcomp`, `xropen`, `parcomp`.

-Among these parcomp was interesting for me, getting a 5 on that adds a 1 to your score, and many countries including Turkland has a 4, and you look up the description for that in Polity manual which says: (4)
+Among these `parcomp` was interesting for me, getting a 5 on that adds a 1 to your score, and many countries including Turkland has a 4, and you look up the description for that in Polity manual which says: (4)
 Transitional: Any transitional arrangement from [1,2,3] patterns to fully [5] patterns [..].
 Transitional arrangements are accommodative